mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 ![Request Message](../images/RequestMessage3.jpg)

+The whole process of sending access requests is handled on the default *Access Request list* hidden on a site.

 >It may happen that the *Access Request list* is not available on a site.
-To be sure that the object is created, you need to create at least one access request by the user with insufficient permissions to the site or one of the child component.
+To be sure that it is reachable, a user with insufficient permissions to the site or one of the child components needs to issue the access request.

 ## Test Case Scenario